Here's our gay guide to Europe's gayest town.

 Sitges is a picturesque coastal town on the Costa Brava.
-It’s just a half hour train ride away from Barcelona and it offers some of the best beaches in Spain.
-Long a haven for artists, it’s now know known as the gay capital of Europe – along with Mykonos, of course!
+It’s just a half-hour train ride away from Barcelona and it has some of the best gay beaches in Spain.
+Long a haven for artists, it’s now know known as the gay vacation capital of Europe – along with Mykonos, of course!

 Wandering around the old town you’ll find plenty of shops, restaurants and a lot of gay bars (about 24!).
 One of the most heartening things about Sitges’ gay scene is how open it is.
 The bars aren’t hidden away down a back street.
 They take up much of the town’s centre.

 You’ll see same-sex couples holding hands wherever you look.
 You’ll also see many gay shops selling all-important items like Andrew Christian briefs and novelty Lady Gaga vests.

 Sitges’ reputation as a gay town is well established in Spain and beyond.
 The locals are very welcoming and it has perhaps one of the best gay beaches in Spain.

 For gay travellers, PDA (public displays of affection) can be a minefield.
 The sad truth is that there are few places in the world where gay people feel comfortable to show PDA.
 In Sitges, you’ll feel as comfortable as it’s possible to be.

 Sitges Gay Beach